nevarsin/nevarsin.github.io/_posts/2019-12-16-devops-what.markdown

 You will probably, as in everything in life, find resistance.
 It will come from status-quo loving people, colleagues that really don't want to change their day-by-day duties or simply that, until now, have managed to be low-output without being noticed.

+In any case: the goal justify the means.
+Switching to a more dynamic release process will undoubtedly set your product for a higher quality level and your team for a improved overall productivity and collaboration well being.

-Ultimately: from a geek point of view, it is a lot of fun :D
+Ultimately, from a geek point of view: automation is a lot of fun :D

 # References